KC SCHOLARS AND THE COMMUNITY SUPPORTS YOU

 KC Scholars and its collaborators are dedicated to helping you complete your degree!
 KC Scholars provides financial support for college and much more – programs help you plan for college, navigate the college enrollment process, persist once you are enrolled in college, and complete your college degree.

 Examples of support services provided are: college planning timeline; ongoing college planning workshops; one-on-one and group advising; assistance with college admissions applications, essays, scholarship applications, and FAFSA completion; assistance registering and prepping for college entrance tests; advisement for parents and family; financial literacy and paying for college education; campus tours; campus rep visits and interactions; education about how financial aid works and understanding financial aid awards; and general assistance knowing how to be ready for and admitted to college.
-Once in college, KC Scholars’ awardees will be required to participate in an assigned program or service on their enrolled campus.
+Once enrolled, KC Scholars’ awardees will be required to participate in an assigned program or service on their college campus.